-Dr. Truman is an expert in international expatriate mental health.
+Dr. Sean Truman is an expert in international expatriate mental health.
 He has published in the area and is regularly sought out as a consultant in the international school community.
 He works frequently with school leadership and school counselors and is involved in program and policy development in the communities in which he serves.

 Dr. Truman’s work takes him to development organizations, government agencies and international schools around the world; he has provided consultation, education and expertise regarding mental health care and policy to organization administrators, international school leadership, faculty, as well as the larger expatriate community.
 He has led continuing education and professional development sessions for school counselors.

 Kevin Hawkins from Mindwell.
 Kevin was a recent keynote speaker in 2016 Lisbon and featured presenter at ISCA Prague 2017.
 He will continue working with counselors on developing Mindfulness in Schools during this year's pre-conference and main conference.

 Kevin has worked with adolescents and young people in various contexts for over 30 years - as teacher, school head, and social worker in the UK, Africa, and Europe.
 Until recently, and for the past 10 years, he was Middle School Principal at the International School of Prague in the Czech Republic.
 Kevin has taught mindfulness to children, teenagers, teachers and parents since 2008 and he is a Senior Lead trainer for Mindfulness in Schools Project '.b' (dot-be) curriculum.
 In 2012 he co founded MindWell, which supports educational communities in developing wellbeing through mindfulness and social-emotional learning.
 Kevin also works independently as a school consultant and trainer and has been lead consultant to the IBO on SEL and mindfulness.
 He is a regular speaker and presenter on wellbeing in education and his book, Mindful Teacher, Mindful School: Improving Wellbeing in Teaching and Learning, was released this summer.